jaeyk/comp_thinking_social_science/docs/00_motivation.md

 ## Why computational thinking

-- If social scientists want to know how to work smart and not just hard, they need to take full advantage of the power of modern programming languages, and that power is automation.
+- If social scientists want to know how to work smart and not just hard, they need to take full advantage of the power of modern programming languages, and that power is **automation**.

 - Let's think about the following two cases.